Severe Herx Reaction Lyme Disease: When Symptoms Escalate Quickly

 - Headache

-These reactions may resemble a flare of Lyme disease symptoms, making them difficult to distinguish from progression of illness.
+These symptoms can resemble a Lyme flare, making them difficult to distinguish from disease progression.

-In some cases, worsening neurologic symptoms during treatment may raise concern for other serious conditions.
-Learn how Lyme disease can mimic neurologic disorders in this guide to Lyme disease mimics.
+In some cases, worsening neurologic symptoms may raise concern for other conditions.
+Learn more in Lyme disease mimics.

 Why Symptoms Can Escalate Quickly

-One of the most common challenges is distinguishing a Herx reaction from a flare.
+Timing is often one of the most important clues distinguishing a Herx reaction from a flare.

 A Herx reaction:

-- Typically begins soon after starting or changing treatment
+- Begins soon after starting or changing treatment

 A flare, on the other hand, may: